-The first example shows a common Sidre usage pattern in which a view is created in a group and the data associated with the view is managed via the view.
-This case represents a one-to-one relationship between a view and a buffer.
+The first example illustrates a common Sidre usage pattern in which a view is created in a group and the data associated with the view is managed via the view.
+This case represents a one-to-one relationship between a view and buffer.

-We begin by creating a view named "aview" in group "A" describing an integer array of length 10 and allocate it, all in one method call.
+We begin by creating a view "aview" in group "A" describing an integer array of length 10 and allocating the array, all in one method call.
 This creates a buffer in the datastore which holds the array data.
 Then, we get a pointer to the start of the array from the view and initialize the array values.
 To give some insight into how Sidre works, we access and print various pieces of information about the state of the group, view, and buffer.
 We also print the value of the buffer array at slot 5 to confirm that the buffer is indeed holding the view's data.
-Here's the relevant code section.